robinsaraswat0/PCA-Assignment-2/README.md

 # 🍄 Mushroom Classification with PCA and Logistic Regression

-## 📌 Project Overview
+## 📌 Assignment Overview
-This project focuses on classifying mushrooms as **edible** or **poisonous** using machine learning techniques.
+This assignment focuses on classifying mushrooms as **edible** or **poisonous** using machine learning techniques.
 The dataset is transformed and analyzed using **Principal Component Analysis (PCA)** to explore dimensionality reduction and its effect on classification performance.
 A **Logistic Regression** model is trained both on the **original dataset** and the **PCA-transformed dataset** to compare performance.

 ---